WebAssembly/component-model/design/mvp/CanonicalABI.md

 ```

 Floats are stored directly into memory, with the sign and payload bits of NaN
-values modified non-deterministically.
+values modified nondeterministically.
 This reflects the practical reality that
 different languages, protocols and CPUs have different effects on NaNs.

-Although this non-determinism is expressed in the Python code below as
+Although this nondeterminism is expressed in the Python code below as
 generating a "random" NaN bit-pattern, native implementations do not need to
 use the same "random" algorithm, or even any random algorithm at all.
 Hosts
 may instead chose to canonicalize to an arbitrary fixed NaN value, or even to